StoneT2000/IgushArray-JS/README.md

 # Todo

 - Complete implementations for missing methods that the built in array has
-  - from
-  - isArray
-  - of
-  - concat
-  - entries
   - every
-  - filter
+  - filter (missing handling this argument)
-  - find
+  - find (missing handling this argument)
   - findIndex
   - flat
   - flatMap
   - forEach
-  - includes
+  - includes (mostly done)
-  - join
-  - keys
-  - lastIndexOf
   - map
-  - reduce
   - reduceRight
   - some
   - toLocaleString